What You Should Know

 - Customers can expect more precise telematics and the "most affordable" product

-Lemonade, the insurtech company that offers personalized insurance packages powered by artificial intelligence, announced that it is acquiring car insurance insurtech company Metromile in a full-stock takeover with an equity value of approximately $500 million.
+Lemonade, the New York-based, insurtech company that offers personalized insurance packages powered by artificial intelligence, announced that it is acquiring car insurance insurtech company Metromile in a full-stock takeover with an equity value of approximately $500 million.

 The move comes as Lemonade begins the launch of its car insurance program, which seeks to rely on one major factor in determining rates: telematics.